-- Finally, that fact could change in the future.
-This is due to the fact that, like many species with a limited range, it remains particularly vulnerable to climate change.
+- Unfortunately, though, that uncommon status could potentially change in the foreseeable future.
+This occurs because of the fact that, like many species possessing a limited natural range, it now finds itself facing various threats to original populations.

 Gympie-Gympie Physical Description

-Most notably, the incredible Gimpie-Gympie usually appears as a single-stemmed plant.
-However, sometimes it develops as a small tree with a very thin trunk.
+Perhaps most notably, despite its size, the incredible Gympie-Gympie usually appears as a single-stemmed plant.
+Yet, the botanical marvel displays a surprising versatility.
+In fact, the remarkable plant sometimes develops as a small tree with a very thin trunk.

-Furthermore, it occasionally attains heights of as much as 10 ft (3 m).
-But, more commonly individual specimens measure about 3.3 ft (1 m).
-The variations occur due to differences in local conditions.
+Impressively, individual specimens of the flora occasionally attain heights measuring as much as 10 ft (3 m).
+More commonly, however, individual examples measure about 3.3 ft (1 m) in height.
+The variations in size typically occur due to differences in local conditions.

-In addition, the stems develop quite thin, and flexible.
-These produce heart-shaped leaves measuring from 5-9 in (12-22 cm) in length.
-These also average 4-7 in (11-18 cm) wide, and have a dense covering of fine hairs.
+The stems of the Angiosperm most commonly develop as comparatively thin, and flexible.
+These produce several heart-shaped leaves measuring from 5-9 in (12-22 cm) in length.
+Each also averages roughly 4-7 in (11-18 cm) wide, and have a dense covering of fine hairs.

 - Kingdom: Plantae